GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 6. Plot of ratios of attenuation curves

-   The ratios of the median predictions from each GMPE and a baseline GMPE (specified in the ``.toml`` - see above) can also be plotted.
+   The ratios of the median predictions from each GMPE and a baseline GMPE (specified in the ``.toml`` file - see above) can also be plotted.
 It should be noted that ratios are not computed/plotted for any specified GMC logic trees.
 An example is provided in the demo files:

     .. code-block:: ini